code-with-amitk/Code-examples/OOD/Games/Duck_Game/README.md

  model           no      no      yes

 During the game, player can attach a rocket to duck and make it fly.
+- Design should be closed for modification, open for extension.
 ```

 ### 2. Objects